-This makes sense when you break it out with an example: A customer searching for a "small charcoal grill that fits on a balcony" has a clear idea of what they want, and they are likely closer to clicking on a result and making a purchase than someone searching for "grills" or "types of grills."
+This makes sense when you break it out with an example: a customer searching for a "small charcoal grill that fits on a balcony" has a clear idea of what they want and they are likely closer to clicking on a result and making a purchase than someone searching for "grills" or "types of grills."
 This is why research shows that longer, high-intent queries, which account for 25% of all searches, convert at 2.5x the rate of single-word searches, according to a report from Conductor.
 (Such searches are also 37% more likely to result in a click.)
-Research from Yext also confirms this relationship between query length and intent: An analysis of all Google search queries for Yext Pages clients in 2019 shows a strong relationship between the number of words in a query and the click-through rate for Yext Pages.
+Research from Yext also confirms this relationship between query length and intent: an analysis of all Google search queries for Yext Pages clients in 2019 shows a strong relationship between the number of words in a query and the click-through rate for Yext Pages.

 But the ability of search engines to actually answerthese longer, natural language questions is a relatively new phenomenon.
 While people have long posed questions to Google and other search engines, getting the desired answer has historically been anything but seamless.
-The sticking point, of course, has always been the computer's ability to understand human language; ditto for humans' ability to submit queries in the language of 1s and 0s.
-Advances innatural language processing, however, have changed the game: Computers now use AI to process human language delivered via either speech or text.
+The sticking point, of course, has always been the computer's ability to understand human language; likewise for humans' ability to submit queries in the language of 1s and 0s.
+Advances innatural language processing, however, have changed the game: computers now use AI to process human language delivered via either speech or text.
 In essence, NLP enables us tointeract with machines pretty much the way we do with one another (up to a point, obviously, but a surprisingly sophisticated one).

 But there's another reason detailed search is resulting in an increased number of clicks.
-Longer questions increasingly include long-tail keywords, and long-tail keywords are less competitive to rank for — making them a place where businesses can rise above the noise.
+Longer questions increasingly include long-tail keywords and long-tail keywords are less competitive to rank for — making them a place where businesses can rise above the noise.
 Asthis post explains, "It is much easier to rank for long-tail keywords than for more common keywords because fewer websites compete for high rankings in the result pages of Google.
 The longer (and more specific) search terms are, the easier it is to rank for the term.
 Because of the vastness of the internet, it is easier to find your audience for your particular niche.
 Focusing on a group of long-tail keywords will result in a great deal of traffic altogether."

-To illustrate: Showing up as the only "e-commerce site that ranks for a long-tail keyword such as 'softest cardigan with neapolitan stripes' could be more lucrative than trying to rank for 'sweaters' or even 'women's clothing,'"according to Forbes.
+To illustrate: showing up as the only "e-commerce site that ranks for a long-tail keyword such as 'softest cardigan with Neapolitan stripes' could be more lucrative than trying to rank for 'sweaters' or even 'women's clothing,'"according to Forbes.

 The growth of long-tail search paired with computers' increasing comfort with human language in all its permutations equates to better, richer search results — and thus more clicks (and more sales.)
 "As Google gets smarter and voice search becomes more commonplace, search queries are becoming more conversational, which means long-tail keywords are on the rise," Forbes notes.
 "Customers who type in long-tail, descriptive keywords are generally highly motivated customers who are ready to make a purchase."
 In short, although long-tail keywords may generate less search traffic, their specificity generally results in a higher conversion value.